syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

-N> When you have not installed local documentation, then a prompt opens to download the setup.

-Online Documentation: Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products, better.
+**Online Documentation:** Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products, better.
 This can be accessed from the Utilities > Documentation > Online User Guide.

 ![](Documentation-Setup_images/User-Guide_img3.png)

 ## Class Reference

-Local documentation - A complete set of documentation for Class Reference is provided under the following headers.
+**Local documentation** - A complete set of documentation for Class Reference is provided under the following headers.

 Installed Documentation - Documentation pertaining to Essential Studio can be installed with your copy of Syncfusion local resources.
 Explore the following three categories of documentation to have a better idea of Essential Studio products.